Israel says its troops have entered Al-Shifa Hospital in Gaza City

 In a posting on social media, the Israel Defense Forces said it was launching "a precise and targeted operation against Hamas in a specified area" of the hospital complex.
 The IDF said the operation was being carried out based on intelligence information.

-Israel had previously said that Hamas militants were embedded in the hospital, a claim that U.S. officials confirmed on Tuesday.
+Israel had previously said that Hamas militants were embedded in the hospital, a claim that U.S. officials confirmed.
 Conditions in the hospital complex have recently worsened, as the complex has ran out of fuel to power its generators.

 On Tuesday, the White House said its own intelligence showed that Hamas has used hospitals in Gaza, along with tunnels buried underneath, to plan operations and store weapons.